magnetardev/archive/README.md

 A port of libarchive to WebAssembly, with a simple JS wrapper.

-**It is highly recommended that you offload reading and writing to a Worker.** For the browser or deno, that'd be through Worker and for node that would be through the worker_threads module.
-There isn't an official worker wrapper yet, but using a library like Comlink can get you up and running with one in minutes.
+**It is highly recommended that you offload reading and writing to a Worker.** For the browser or deno, that'd be through `Worker` and for node that would be through the `worker_threads` module.
+There isn't an official worker wrapper, but using a library like Comlink can get you up and running with one in minutes.

 ## Install